Alfresco/docs-alfresco/content-services/latest/tutorial/sso/ldap.md

 ![LDAP authentication diagram]({% link content-services/images/keycloak-ldap.png %})

-As shown in the diagram, the Keycloak is used to authenticate the Alfresco Digital Workspace, Alfresco Share, and Alfresco Process Services.
+As shown in the diagram, Keycloak is used to authenticate the Alfresco Digital Workspace, Alfresco Share, and Alfresco Process Services.

-Alfresco Share is configured to authenticate against the Keycloak using a SAML connection, however this does not require a SAML identity provider to be used.
+Alfresco Share is configured to authenticate against Keycloak using a SAML connection, however this does not require a SAML identity provider to be used.

-Alfresco Content Services and Alfresco Process Services are configured directly to the Keycloak instance so that the Keycloak can authenticate a user when it is contacted by the respective web application.
+Alfresco Content Services and Alfresco Process Services are connected directly to the Keycloak instance so that Keycloak can authenticate a user when it is contacted by the respective web application.

-The LDAP directory is used for user and group management and is configured to synchronize users to the Keycloak, Alfresco Content Services and Alfresco Process Services individually.
+The LDAP directory is used for user and group management and is configured to synchronize users to Keycloak, Alfresco Content Services, and Alfresco Process Services individually.

 ## Prerequisites

 The following are the prerequisites needed to configure SSO with LDAP:

-* The Keycloak is installed.
+* Keycloak is installed.
 * An LDAP directory.
 * Administrator access to all systems.